Why Did I Stop Receiving My Long Term Disability Payments?

 If you are receiving Long Term Disability payments, there may be instances when your payments are withheld, reduced, or stopped completely.
 When this happens, you may be asking yourself not only why, but also whether your insurance company is allowed to do this.

-If you have questions or need advice about what to do after you’ve been denied, contact an attorney at Fields Law Firm.
+If you have questions or need advice about what to do after you’ve been denied, contact a long term disability attorney at Fields Law Firm.
 We can review your claim policy and help you understand why your disability benefits were denied, and what your legal options are.
-Call us 24 hours a day, seven days a week at 1-888-343-5375 or fill out a free contact request form and get answers to your questions.

 Types of Long Term Disability Insurance Plans

 Long Term Disability insurance plans typically work in one of two ways.
 The first is where your actual employer funds, administers, and sponsors its own disability plan.
 The second, which is typically known as a Group Policy, is where the insurance company, on behalf of your employer, funds and administers the plan.
 The majority of individuals with Long Term Disability coverage usually have Group Policies.
 With both plans, the employer and insurance company can set its own rules, guidelines, and eligibility requirements.

 The major difference between these two types of plans however, is that Group plans are covered under the Employment Retirement Income Security Act (ERISA), while non-group plans are covered under state law.
 Under ERISA, insurance companies must adhere to certain rules and procedures in administering the plan.
 Therefore, if your disability benefits are being withheld, reduced, or stopped, you may have some legal safeguards and protections under ERISA.

 Reasons Your Disability Benefits May Be Withheld